Streamlining Your Project Workflow with `projr`

 -

-: Your untouched, original data. -
+raw-data: Your untouched, original data. -

-: Temporary files created during development. -
+cache: Temporary files created during development. -

-: Final results you want to share (figures, tables, etc.). -
+output: Final results you want to share (figures, tables, etc.). -

-: Rendered documents (HTML, PDF).
+docs: Rendered documents (HTML, PDF).

 -